oracle-livelabs/converged/obaas/provision/provision.md

 1. Log into your Oracle Cloud Infrastructure account

-    You will be taken to a Sign In page.
+    You will be taken to a Sign-In page.
 Choose they type of account you have and click on the **Sign In** button.
 If you did not create an account in the **Get Started** lab, you can do so now using the **Sign Up** button.

     ![Sign In page](images/obaas-install-app.png " ")

-    Sign into your account as you normally do, using Single Sign-On or Direct Sign-In.
+    Sign in to your account as you normally do, using Single Sign-On or Direct Sign-In.

 1. Choose the region and compartment

-    In the next screen you can choose the region using the pulldown in the top right hand corner, and then choose the compartment you want to install into.
+    In the next screen you can choose the region using the pull down in the top right hand corner, and then choose the compartment you want to install into.

     ![Install screen](images/obaas-install-2.png " ")